Monday, February 22, 2010

 B: “Za ljubav se bori / A ja nemam snage.”
 Poor bastard.

-A: In hindsight, this sounds like a different song when played by the orchestra: it brings out and highlights a lot of sounds that are not as evident in the studio version.
+A: In hindsight, this sounds like a different song when played by the orchestra: it brings out and highlights a lot of sounds that aren

 V: Toni really goes for it, but the whole thing feels like it’s out of another era.
 His backing vocalists seem to be interpreting the silence at the beginning with their own mystical choreography, too.
 Still, they’re rather good.